 - some immunosuppressant agents, such as cyclosporine, which increase both bone resorption and formation

-- aromatase inhibitors and other treatments that deplete sex hormones, such as anastrozole, or Arimidex
+- aromatase inhibitors and other treatments that block sex hormones, such as anastrozole (Arimidex)

-- some chemotherapeutic agents, including letrozole (Femara), used to treat breast cancer and leuprorelin (Lupron) for prostate cancer and other conditions
+- hormone-blocking agents, including letrozole (Femara), used to treat breast cancer by blocking estrogen, and leuprorelin (Lupron), which treats prostate cancer and other conditions by blocking testosterone

-Glucocorticoid-induced osteoporosis is the most common type osteoporosis that develops due to medication use.
+Glucocorticoid-induced osteoporosis is the most common type of osteoporosis that develops due to medication use.

 Calcium and vitamin D intake